 - There is always a slight chance of cancer from excessive exposure to radiation.
 However, the benefit of an accurate diagnosis far outweighs the risk.

 What are the limitations of foreign body detection and removal?

-The primary limitation of an x-ray examination is the potential failure to detect radiolucent foreign bodies like toothpicks.
+The primary limitation of an x-ray examination is the potential failure to detect radiolucent (does not appear on x-rays or CT) foreign bodies like toothpicks.
 Small esophageal foreign bodies like fish bones also may be difficult to visualize.
 Additional evaluation is required when the suspected foreign body is radiolucent or when the presence of a retained object is highly suspected.
 X-ray evaluations can underestimate the extent or degree of involvement, such as the amount of swelling with foreign bodies that are retained for long periods.

 The limitations of endoscopic procedures include the need for anesthesia and an operating suite, post-procedural hospitalization and greater complication rates than those experienced with other techniques.
 In spite of these limitations, endoscopy is still widely regarded as the most successful and reliable technique for foreign body removal.

 Limitations of the Foley catheter technique include the need for anesthesia, intravenous access and fluoroscopic guidance.
-However, it is typically an outpatient procedure requiring no sedation.
+However, it is typically an outpatient procedure requiring no sedation(anesthesia) and no IV.

 Locate an ACR-accredited provider: To locate a medical imaging or radiation oncology provider in your community, you can search the ACR-accredited facilities database.

 Interventional radiology: For more information on interventional radiology procedures, visit the Society of Interventional Radiology (SIR) website at www.sirweb.org.